AMGardner1985/java-design-pattern-practice/src/main/java/com/gardner/adam/designpatterndemo/factory/readme.md

  * Example is simple version or example
  * Demo = coded demo
    * WebsiteFactory => calls constructor of type item to create

+ ## Summary
+ * Parameter Driven
+ * Solves complex creation in different pattern
+ * a little complex
+ * opposite of a singleton